 Mass Effect is a game I was pretty unimpressed with even when it was new for a number of reasons.
 I loved the Infinity Engine games on PC for their deep, strategic gameplay and storytelling, but like most digital RPGs they were a bit lacking in the, well, roleplaying department.
 Whether you played a "good", "evil" or "neutral" character you were still walking through the exact same linear plot, beat for beat.
-The only difference is you could maybe resolve an encounter a slightly different way for a different reward or do a branching plotline for a short while, but in the end their replayability was derived from trying out different classes and party compositions much more than for their roleplaying potential.
+The only difference is you could maybe resolve an encounter a slightly different way for a different reward or do a branching plotline for a short while, but for the most part it was just empty choices leading to the same end state.
+Instead, their replayability was derived from trying out a wide variety of different classes and party compositions much more than for their roleplaying potential.

 I can't say I blame them for only putting in the bare-minimum effort to get a paycheck, though, because there isn't the faintest hint of originality to be found in ME's story.
-It lifts characterizations and plot points wholesale from earlier works like 2001, Star Trek, Star Control, Xenosaga and StarCraft while putting no new twists on any of tjem, leaving the player with any open-ended questions to consider or even attempting to capture any of the personality and/or humor that made those franchises so memorable.
+It lifts characterizations and plot points wholesale from earlier works like 2001, Star Trek, Star Control, Xenosaga and StarCraft while putting no new twists on any of them, leaving the player with any open-ended questions to consider or even attempting to capture any of the personality and/or humor that made those franchises so memorable.
 It's also a pretty weak, thirty-hour-at-most plot at its core, pointlessly stretched out to a "trilogy" by cramming it with tedious filler, which seems to have set a pretty godawful precedent for modern gaming as a whole; thanks a lot for that, guys.
-But it has boobs and almost-nudity and really forced romance scenes, so that automatically makes it good, right?
-Never mind that when Star Control played on the already-long-dated clichรฉ of the green-skinned space babe in 1990 it was mostly for humor and Fallout 2 actively mocked cheap, shoehorned sex scenes in video games just like this in 1998, Mass Effect roars ahead with it in 2007 with no irony whatsoever!
+But hey, it has boobs and almost-nudity and really forced romance scenes, so that automatically makes it good, right?
+Never mind that when Star Control played on the already-long-dated clichΓ© of the green-skinned space babe in 1990 it was mostly for humor (for crying out loud, they pilot penis-shaped ships called "Penetrators") and Fallout 2 openly mocked cheap, shoehorned sex scenes in video games just like this all the way back in 1998, Mass Effect roars ahead with it in 2007 with no irony whatsoever!

-In short, Mass Effect is an overlong subpar shooter glued to a boring, badly presented and shamelessly derivative RPG.
-Like all lousy fan fiction, it's way too in love with itself over the sheer volume of its content to realize it has no ideas of its own or any talent to fit it all together into an actual story.
+In short, Mass Effect is an overlong and dreadfully boring shooter glued to a boring, badly presented and shamelessly derivative RPG.
+Like all lousy fan fiction, it's way too in love with itself over the sheer volume of its content to realize it has no ideas of its own or any idea how to fit it all together into a well-constructed story.
 I honestly can't tell you why anyone considers this game a "classic", let alone one of the greatest video games ever made, when its triteness is plain as day to anyone who's remotely savvy about intelligent science fiction or digital roleplaying games.
-The only way I can even see someone enjoying it is if they're in their early teens and have simply never played, read or watched anything better, in which case they should probably expand their horizons instead of settling for such a subpar mish-mash.
-Just because Game Informer told you it's the absolute pinnacle of its genre and you never need to experience anything made before it doesn't mean it's true; I mean, it's not like they'd say anything to get you into the game store that owns and sells subscriptions to their magazine for an easy sale, right?
-Again, just partake of any of the much better, smarter things it's lifting ideas from instead, or if you really set on playing an actiony space opera video game with a long and convoluted plotline, just play Kingdom Hearts instead.
-Yes Kingdom Hearts is also a clichรฉd cheesefest and shamelessly retreads plot points from other things (sometimes word-for-word from the original movies), but at least it knows it has nothing poignant to say and refrains from taking itself so damn seriously.
+Saying Mass Effect is great science fiction is like saying Olive Garden is a great Italian restaurant; the only way I can see someone earnestly saying that is if they've simply never experienced anything better.
+Just because Game Informer told you it's the absolute pinnacle of its medium and you never need to experience anything made before it doesn't mean it's true; it's not like they'd say anything to get you into the game store that owns and sells subscriptions to their magazine just for an easy sale, right?
+So yeah, just partake of any of the much better, smarter things it's lifting ideas from instead, or if you really set on playing an actiony space opera video game with a long and convoluted plotline, just play Kingdom Hearts instead.
+Yes Kingdom Hearts is also a clichΓ©d cheesefest and shamelessly retreads plot points from other things (sometimes word-for-word from the original movies), but at least it knows it has nothing poignant to say and refrains from taking itself so damn seriously.
 Plays a lot better than Mass Effect, too.

 And please, if you want cheap T&A, just go to Pornhub.
 Stop buying crappy games just to see two seconds of booba before the camera cuts...